apollographql/.github/profile/README.md

 ##  🚀 Welcome to [Apollo GraphQL](https://www.apollographql.com/?utm_campaign=2023-github-readme&utm_source=github-readme)!

-Welcome to Apollo GraphQL!
 Open-source GraphQL tools for modern API development: client libraries, server frameworks, and AI agent integration (MCP Server).
 Used by millions of developers and trusted at enterprise scale.

 A community building open source GraphQL tools for clients, servers, and agents.